 - Narrative (pages 2-3): The narrative should not exceed two pages and must have two subsections – "Research" (explaining the research in terms accessible to a general audience) and "Benefits" (explaining how and why these funds benefit your research and the completion of your degree).

 - Literature Cited (page 4): Include up to one page of literature that was cited in the narrative.
 Five to 15 citations are typical.

 - Budget and Justification (page 5): Provide a table or bulleted list of items and their approximate cost.
 In the justification, explain how these items further your research.
 Please note whether your department is willing to provide matching funds, or you have access to additional resources.
 Matching funds are viewed favorably but are not required.
 Providing this information is particularly important for projects whose cost far exceed the amount requested.

 - Curriculum Vitae (pages 6-7): Provide a two-page CV that details educational experience, relevant coursework, milestones completed (e.g., proposal defense), and all research products to date (i.e., peer-reviewed publications, conference presentations, previous grants, etc.).

 Proposals must be in PDF format.
-Name the proposal using your LASTNAME-DEPT.pdf (e.g., Thompson-BIOS.pdf).
-Send completed proposals to your graduate chair by the departmental deadline.
-The Graduate Chair will forward all proposals to Cheri Landrum by 5 p.m. on the date specified for the current cycle.
+Name the proposal using your LASTNAME-DEPT.pdf (e.g., Anderson-BIOS.pdf).
+Send completed proposals to (email@example.com) by 5 p.m. on the date specified for the current cycle.